Decision Forest: A Nonparametric Approach to Modeling Irrational Choice: Additional Numerical Results with Synthetic Data

 \subsection{Out-of-sample performance under assortment-based splitting}

-In our second experiment, we consider the same transaction data set as in our previous experiment in Section~\ref{subsec:appendix_synthetic_trans}, but instead of splitting by transactions, we consider splitting the data by assortments.
+We randomly generate $|\Scal| = 50$ assortments for each of the 20 ground truth choice models described previously.
+We generate $|\Tcal| = 100,000$ transactions, where the assortment for each transaction is randomly chosen from the 50 assortments.
 We divide the set of assortments $\Scal$ into five sets $\Scal_1, \dots, \Scal_5$ consisting of 10 assortments each, and define $\Tcal_1,\dots \Tcal_5$ to be the sets of transactions corresponding to $\Scal_1,\dots, \Scal_5$ respectively.
 We then evaluate each predictive model using 5-fold cross validation, where for a given $i \in \{1,\dots, 5\}$, we use the transaction sets $\Tcal_1,\dots, \Tcal_{i-1}, \Tcal_{i+1}, \dots, \Tcal_5$ for training, and use the transaction set $\Tcal_i$ for testing.
-We estimate the same predictive models as in Section~\ref{subsec:appendix_synthetic_trans}.
+We estimate the LC-MNL model with $K = 5$, the HALO-MNL model, the ranking-based model, and the decision forest model with depth $d = 4$ using the HCG method.
+We warm start the decision forest model using the ranking-based model.

 Table~\ref{table:synthetic_ass_kfold} shows the out-of-sample KL divergence of each predictive model for each of the 20 data sets.
 The bottom-most row reports the worst-case KL divergence of each predictive model over the 20 ground truth models.
-As with the previous experiment, we find that the decision forest model is able to obtain good performance even when the ground truth model belongs to the RUM class.
+We find that the decision forest model is able to obtain good performance even when the ground truth model belongs to the RUM class.
 For example, when the ground truth model is the LC-MNL model, the KL divergence of the fitted LC-MNL model ranges from 0.15 to 0.19, whereas the decision forest model is only slightly higher, ranging from 0.37 - 0.43.
-As in our previous results in Section~\ref{subsec:appendix_synthetic_trans}, we find that decision forest model attains a lower worst-case KL divergence than the other models, suggesting that the decision forest model has the potential in some cases to offer better predictive performance in the presence of model misspecification.
+We also find that decision forest model attains a lower worst-case KL divergence than the other models, suggesting that the decision forest model has the potential in some cases to offer better predictive performance in the presence of model misspecification.